-If employees are not provided with the proper protective equipment, if there is an explosion, or if there is a leak in a barrier, radiation exposure can cause serious injuries and illnesses.
+If employees are not provided with the proper protective equipment such as a gas mask, if there is an explosion, or if there is a leak in a barrier, radiation exposure can cause serious injuries and illnesses.

 Accidents involving machinery are some of the most common in an industrial setting.
 These can be caused by a malfunction, a lack of safety equipment, or even clothing being caught in the moving parts and pulling the worker in.
 Injuries frequently sustained in this type of accident include amputations, crush injuries, broken bones, and lacerations.

 However, in recent time, these disasters can be prevented by using advanced technologies like Event Driven architecture (EDA).
 With its Digital Twin Visualization technology, EDA can create a complete picture of the industry (oil, gas, etc.) in order to ensure the safety of the workforce.
 Moreover, by connecting streaming data analysis and real-time action with next-generation digital twin technology, administrators can view all aspects of their operations in real time.
 So, instead of waiting for an accident to happen and responding after the fact, operators are immediately notified of a problem such as a gas leak by using a real-time digital twin.
 Those interested to know more about advanced technologies like the one mentioned above, could visit web pages of Vantiq (Note: Vantiq has an article about event driven architecture) and its likes.

 Employees who are injured in an industrial accident have the right to file a workers’ compensation claim.
 The purpose of this claim is to make sure the injured worker doesn’t become financially burdened while they go through the process of healing.
 If approved, a claim can cover the cost of all medical expenses associated with the injury or illness sustained on the job and a fraction of the wages lost due to time off of work.